 Water Supply Data for Comprehensive Water Planning: Squaxin Island Tribe

 This proposal would provide the committee with a more complete understanding of the impacts of cumulative water use.
+The Squaxin Island Tribe believes it’s required by the law, but hopes the Committee will adopt the proposal to make the legal disagreement moot.

 Several committee members noted that they believe this proposal extends beyond the scope of the Streamflow Restoration Law.
 They did not agree that an analysis of past water use was necessary because the law focuses on new uses.